ncatlab/nlab-content/pages/0/8/5/8/8580/content.md

-> This page is growing incrementally as a series of lecture series proceed.
+> This page is growing incrementally as a series of lecture series proceeds.

 ***